Ojos del Salado Volcano (6.893 masl) Expedition

 • Visit and rest on the beach.

-• Lunch at La Piojera restaurant typical of the area, free time to enjoy the beach of Bahía inglesa.
+• Lunch at typical restaurant of the area, free time to enjoy the beach of Bahía inglesa.

 • Farewell dinner in Copiapo.